 There must be a hundred varieties, if not more on how to prepare chile sauce.
+My go to sauce is this chile ancho sauce.
 When I am not in a hurry and want to prepare a sauce that will leave an impression, I like to use dried chile ancho as my main ingredient.
 Out of all of the dried peppers, I am most familiar with the chile ancho.
 My Mom would often use it for such recipes as Tamales, Chile Colorado, Menudo, Costillas de Puerco(ribs), Enchiladas and Pozole.

 One of the most accurate descriptions for the flavor of the chile ancho is that it taste like a spicy raisin.
 On most days it’s pretty mild.
 Now and then, I will add some masa harina as a thickener for the chile sauce.
 It add a subtle flavor of corn and requires no extra butter or oil, just a little water or broth.
 If you have the time, I would suggest toasting your own cumin seeds.
 The flavor and aroma are incredible compared to already ground cumin.
 I have purchased an inexpensive coffee grinder just for spices and it works great, especially for when I make Molé with all it’s spices.
 Pick up these simple ingredients and prepare a batch of enchilada sauce for dinner or divide it into 2 cup portions for the freezer.

-1. Fill a large pot with about 7 cups of water and heat to medium.
+- Fill a large pot with about 7 cups of water and heat to medium.
 Remove the stems and seeds from the chile ancho and transfer them into pot of water.
 Bring to a boil, reduce heat to medium/low and let the peppers slowly reconstitute.
 Stir now and then to turn peppers over.
 They will start to turn a brighter shade of red.
-Remove from heat and drain all of the water.
+Remove from heat and let cool for 20 minutes before draining all the water.

-2. Transfer the peppers to the blender.
-Add 3 cups of fresh water and blend on high until smooth.
+- Transfer the peppers to the blender.
+Add 5 cups of chicken broth or fresh water, oregano, cumin, garlic, pepper and salt to taste.
+Blend on high until smooth.
 Using a wire mesh strainer, strain the sauce into a larger bowl.
 Use the back of a wooden spoon or spatula to push all the pulp through.
-You should end up with about 4 cups.
-Add in all the dry spices and salt to taste.
+If using a power blender, there is no need to strain the sauce.

 Tips~ Not only is this sauce great for enchiladas, but is also great for tamales, ribs, burritos, taco meat, soups and stews.
 It is freezer friendly and gluten free.